-IWWG – International Waste Working Group is pleased to announce the launch of Detritus, a new Multidisciplinary Journal for Waste Resources and Residues.
+In 2018 IWWG – International Waste Working Group announced the launch of Detritus, Multidisciplinary Journal for Waste Resources and Residues, published by Cisa Publisher.

 The journal is aimed at extending the “waste” concept by opening up the field to other waste-related disciplines (e.g. earth science, applied microbiology, environmental science, architecture, art, law, forensic engineering, etc.) welcoming strategic, review and opinion papers.
 The journal has been named Detritus to convey a truly international flavor (the term derives from Latin) and to appropriately represent the notion of the multidisciplinary journal we intend to develop.